-A variety of Greek organizations are available for students to join including fraternities, sororities, and co-ed organizations.
-Recruitment Week is at the beginning of the fall and spring semester and is an opportunity for potential new members to learn about each organization.
-Membership qualifications of individual organizations vary, but students who decide to join a Greek organization must meet the requirements of the Office of Greek Affairs.
+Recruitment Week is at the beginning of the fall and spring semester and is an opportunity for interested students to learn about each organization.
+Membership qualifications of individual organizations vary, but all students who decide to join a Greek organization must meet the requirements of the Office of Greek Affairs to begin the recruitment process.